-None of the financial assets are secured by collateral or other credit enhancements except for cash and cash equivalents and certain trade receivables with entrusted and on hand post-dated checks issued by the customers (see Note 6).
+None of the financial assets are secured by collateral or other credit enhancements except for cash and cash equivalents, other short-term placement and certain trade receivables with entrusted and on hand post-dated checks issued by the customers (see Note 6).

-(a) Cash and Cash Equivalents
+(a) Cash and Cash Equivalents and Other Short-term Placement

-The credit risk for cash is considered negligible, since bank deposits are only maintained with reputable financial institutions, as a matter of Company's policy.
-Included in cash are cash in banks which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million for every depositor per banking institution.
+The credit risk for cash and cash equivalents and other short-term placement are considered negligible, since bank deposits are only maintained with reputable financial institutions, as a matter of Company's policy.
+Included in cash and cash equivalents and other short-term placement are cash in banks and short-term placements which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million for every depositor per banking institution.